WIRE STITCHING (also known as ‘Saddle Stitching’)

 To give it extra strength the hinge is then glued to the first and last text pages of your book.
 In turn, this means around 8mm of these two pages is completely covered and obscured by the hinge.
 Therefore when preparing the artwork it is best to keep any important content, graphics and page numbers at least 10-12mm away from the spine side space to avoid it being hidden.

 Should I laminate my cover?

-Your cover goes through a few processes before it ends up on the book.
+Your cover goes through a few processes and machines before it ends up on the book.
 It is subjected to scoring and folding which can weaken the paper fibres.
 If you have a large area of flat colour it could (and usually does) crack and scratch.
 You can see the effect of this on the black ink here and honestly, it looks a mess!

 How big will my spine be?

 This is dependant on the number of pages you have – more pages means a bigger spine is needed to wrap around them.